 There is room to strengthen the IMF's contribution to the global regulatory agenda in areas of its comparative advantage by working more closely with international partners.

 Key partners like the FSB and SSBs generally appreciate the Fund's contributions, including its analytical work and its independent and global perspective, and value its role representing countries that are not members of these organizations.
-In turn, the IMF respects the lead role of frameworks.
+In turn, the IMF respects the lead role of the FSB and SSBs in developing new rules and regulatory frameworks.
 Looking forward, and dependent on resource availability, the IMF could increase its contribution to assessing the impact of reforms at the country level, leveraging its FSAP and Article IV work and its macrofinancial expertise.
-Also, working with international partners, the IMF transmission channels and to developing stress tests for the global financial system, although the feasibility of this work would depend on increased access to granular data on global systemically important financial institutions (G-SIFIs).
+Also, working with international partners, the IMF would be well placed to contribute to analyzing cross-border transmission channels and to developing stress tests for the global financial system, although the feasibility of this work would depend on increased access to granular data on global systemically important financial institutions (G-SIFIs).